-Diffusion Models (DMs) demonstrate an aptitude for producing high-quality samples and exhibit a stable training process that is resilient to disruptions.
-They have found extensive utilization in diverse generative modeling tasks, encompassing image synthesis~\citep{dhariwal2021diffusion,ho2020denoising,song2021score}, image super-resolution~\citep{saharia2022image,gao2023implicit}, image restoration~\citep{chung2022come,luo2023image}, image editing~\citep{avrahami2022blended,meng2021sdedit}, image-to-image translation~\citep{zhao2022egsde,su2022dual}, and similar domains.
-However, in comparison to alternative generative models like Generative Adversarial Networks (GANs)~\citep{goodfellow2014generative}, DMs frequently necessitate multiple function evaluations, constraining their applicability in real-time scenarios.
+Diffusion Models (DMs) demonstrate an aptitude for producing high-quality samples on many tasks, such as image synthesis \cite{ho2020denoising,dhariwal2021diffusion, song2021score}, image super-resolution \cite{saharia2022image,gao2023implicit}, image restoration \cite{chung2022come,luo2023image}, image editing \cite{meng2021sdedit, avrahami2022blended}, image-to-image translation~\cite{zhao2022egsde,su2022dual}, and similar domains.
+These models define a forward diffusion process by gradually incorporating Gaussian noise to the real data and use iterative backward processes to remove this noise addition.
+In comparison to alternative generative models like Generative Adversarial Networks (GANs) \cite{goodfellow2014generative}, DMs can lead to higher quality samples for image generation but this often comes with the trade-off of increased time required for sampling.
+Such inefficiency constrains the applicability of DMs in real-time scenarios.